francescorn/francescorn/README.md

 Hi, I’m Frances Cornwall.
 I’m interested in frontend development.

-I graduated from Vassar College with a bachelor's degree in biology, and decided to pursue software engineering after college.

-I'm a former college tennis player who won the Matthew Vassar award.

-I’m looking for a role as a frontend software engineer.

 Contributor to Webkit's WebInspectorUI

+I graduated from Vassar College with a bachelor's degree in biology, and decided to pursue software engineering after college

+I'm a former college tennis player who won the Matthew Vassar award

+I’m looking for a role as a frontend software engineer

-My skills include HTML, CSS, Javascript, React, and Python.
+My skills include HTML, CSS, Javascript, React, and Python

 You can reach me at fcornwall@alum.vassar.edu